Self-Hosting Guide

 Hosting Service Setup

-Section titled “Hosting Service Setup”The hosting service is a separate microservice that serves cached sites.
+Section titled “Hosting Service Setup”The hosting service is a read-only CDN that serves cached sites through a three-tier storage system (memory, disk, S3).

 Environment Variables